Can Acupuncture Help Sinusitis? What You Should Know

 • Environmental irritants including smoke, pollutants, or dry air

-Common Signs of Ongoing Sinusitis
+Common Symptoms of Chronic Sinusitis

 Chronic sinusitis often presents with: